MakenzieRoberts/S3_Data-Structures_Sprint1/README.md

 ### Setup

-1. Before you start the program, please note that you must first alter ```config.js``` to use your PostgreSQL credentials.
-It is currently using the         'default' credentials used for pgAdmin from our Database Programming and Processing class, so you'll most likely have to update the user and password properties.
+1. Before you start the program, please note that you must first alter ```config.js``` to use your credentials.
+It is currently using the 'default' credentials used for PostgreSQL/pgAdmin from our Database Programming and Processing class, so you'll most likely have to update the user and password properties.

    In ```config.js```, replace these user and password properties with your PostgreSQL credentials between the double quotes, and save the file.